 This section aims to provide a summary of the main balance sheet ratios of railway undertakings (RUs) that have operated on the Italian railway network in recent years.
-Specific statistics are here not shown but are available from the authors' of the report.
-The rationale for presenting the following summary of the financial assessment is linked to the fact that a better knowledge of company performance and of the items that define the cost of production contributes to a better understanding of the spending capacity (ability to pay) of these companies with respect to the TACs paid for access to the infrastructure and of their end customers with respect to the cost of rail freight transport.
+A better knowledge of company performance and of the items that define the cost of production contributes to a better understanding of the spending capacity (ability to pay) of these companies with respect to the TACs paid for access to the infrastructure and of their end customers with respect to the cost of rail freight transport.
+The railway undertakings considered for the analysis are shown in Table 9.